 Regional visa support: Top-Tier holders are eligible for the enhanced support package under the 광역형 (metropolitan) visa pilot, including housing assistance and family integration support in participating cities.

-Family accompaniment: Spouse and children receive F-3 (dependent companion) status.
+Family accompaniment: Spouse and children receive (dependent companion) status.
 The spouse of a Top-Tier holder may apply for their own employment authorization more easily than standard F-3 dependents.

-F-5 pathway: Top-Tier → F-2-7 (without points test) → F-5 permanent residency.
+F-5 pathway: Top-Tier → F-2-7 (without points test) → permanent residency.
 The minimum qualifying period for F-5 via this route is shorter than the standard 5-year worker path.

 The QS/THE/US News ranking is assessed at the time of your graduation — not the current ranking.
 If your university ranked top-100 when you graduated but has since dropped, you still qualify.